Anjalikumariyes/ccenture-Data-Analytics-and-Visualization-Forage/README.md

 You can use Excel or any other tool of your choice to create your final data set.

-## Task 3: Data Visualization & Storytelling - <a href = htthttps://github.com/Anjalikumariyes/ccenture-Data-Analytics-and-Visualization- Forage/tree/main/Task%203%20Data%20Visualization%20%26%20Storytelling> link</a>
+## Task 3: Data Visualization & Storytelling  -<a href= https://github.com/Anjalikumariyes/ccenture-Data-Analytics-and-Visualization-Forage/tree/main/Task%203%20Data%20Visualization%20%26%20Storytelling > link</a>
 Build your presentation Structure Importantly, before you start creating your data charts, you should plan your presentation structure.
 This will ensure your presentation answers the right questions.
 Here is a template that we would use at Accenture to create a presentation.
 You need to download this template and populate slides 2-6.

 For each slide, think about: Agenda - What will your presentation cover?
 Project Recap - What are the key points from the brief?
 Problem - What is the problem that you answer in this presentation?
 The Analytics team - Who is on your team?
 As a reminder from the earlier task - this includes: Andrew Fleming (Chief Technical Architect), Marcus Rompton (Senior Principle), and yourself!
 Process - How did you complete your analysis?